davidquindoza/davidquindozaSite/all_collections/_posts/2022-12-16-education.md

 ---

-## Below are a list of some projects in my course:
+## Below are a list of some of my projects in my course:

 ### Pokemon Tours!
 Website live at [this link](https://davidquindoza.github.io/pokemontours/)
 - A static HTML and CSS Website